William Ellis School: Involvement in the LaSWAP Sixth Form Consortium

 William Ellis School has a joint Sixth Form with the adjacent Parliament Hill Girls School, and all classes are coeducational.
 Together with La Sainte Union Catholic Secondary School and Acland Burghley School they make up the "LaSWAP" consortium for 16–19 education, educating around 1000 students altogether.

 Academic performance

-With 86 per cent of pupils entered for a language GSCE in 2018, William Ellis School is in the top 10 per cent of all state funded mainstream secondary schools in the country for modern language entries.
+In 2018, 86 per cent of pupils entered for a language GCSE: placing William Ellis School is in the top 10 per cent of all state funded mainstream secondary schools in the country for modern language entries.

 In the summer of 2019, 84% of William Ellis students entered the English Baccalaureate compared to the national average of 29.70%.